 · You must first obtain a permit from the Codes Administration.
 The Codes Administration website details how to do so here.

 · If you are found by the Codes Administration to be operating a short-term rental unit without a permit, you can be prohibited from obtaining a permit on the property for three years.

 · A valid permit may be revoked if the Codes Administration cites you for three violations of the local zoning regulations; the revocation of a valid permit can result in no new permit being available for the property for one year.

 · You have the right to appeal a decision from the Codes Administration to either prohibit your property from being eligible for a permit or to revoke an existing permit.
 This appeal would be to the Board of Zoning Appeals.

 The process for obtaining a short-term rental permit in Nashville can be frustrating, but it is important to obtain one so that you can maximize the revenue you can make on your property.
 If you operate a short-term rental property and have been denied a permit, have been found by the Codes Administration to operate a short-term rental without a permit, or have had your permit revoked, contact an experienced land use and zoning attorney to represent you.

-Michael A. Wrenn, Attorney and Trey Woodall, Belmont Law Student
+Co-authored by Trey Woodall, Belmont Law Student